 Radon in the air breaks down quickly, giving off tiny radioactive particles.
 When inhaled, these particles can lodge in the lining of the lungs, where they can damage the cells.
 Long term exposure can lead to lung cancer.
 Cigarette smoking is by far the most common cause of lung cancer in the United States, but radon is the second leading cause.
 Scientists estimate that about 20,000 lung cancer deaths per year are related to radon.
 Exposure to the combination of radon gas and cigarette smoke creates a greater risk for lung cancer than either factor alone.
 Most radon-related lung cancers occur among smokers, but radon is also thought to cause a significant number of lung cancer deaths among non-smokers in the United States each year.
 Some studies have suggested that radon exposure may be linked to other types of cancer as well, but the evidence for such links has been inconsistent and not nearly as strong as it is for lung cancer.

 If you are concerned about radon exposure in your home, you can read the Consumer’s Guide To Radon Reduction: How to Fix Your Home on the EPA website.
+You can also read an article by RE/MAX on how to check for radon before you buy a home.
 If you are concerned about radon exposure in your workplace, you should consult the Occupational Safety and Health Administration (OSHA) regulations concerning radon.
 OSHA has the responsibility of protecting the American workforce from unnecessary exposure to ionizing radiation, including radon.